 Digital Object Identifier (DOI)

 Li, Daojing; Lang, Wenjing; Zhou, Chen; Wu, Chao; Zhang, Fang; Liu, Qiang; Yang, Shuang; and Hao, Junwei, "Upregulation Of Microglial Zeb1 Ameliorates Brain Damage After Acute Ischemic Stroke" (2018).
-Neurobiology.
+Translational Neuroscience.
 176.